Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets: Small field in the easy plane. Leading field corrections.

-In the opposite case, when $\tilde J_{\bf k}$ is quadratic near ${\bf k}={\bf k}_0$, the vector of the magnetic structure is not affected by the magnetic field in the considered order in $h$.
-However we demonstrate below that further terms in powers of $h$ in the ground state energy can lead to drastic changes of magnetic orderings: higher-order terms turn out to be smaller for commensurate ${\bf k}_0$ so that transitions from incommensurate to commensurate phases can happen at large enough $h$.
+In the opposite case, when $\tilde J_{\bf k}$ is quadratic near ${\bf k}={\bf k}_0$, the vector of the magnetic structure is not effected by the magnetic field in the considered order in $h$.
+However we demonstrate below that further terms in powers of $h$ in the ground state energy can lead to drastic changes of magnetic orderings: higher-order terms turn out to be smaller for commensurate ${\bf k}_0$ so that transitions can happen at large enough $h$ from incommensurate to commensurate phases.
 To find higher order field corrections to the ground state energy, one has to consider terms in the Hamiltonian given by Eqs.~\eqref{h3}, \eqref{hz2} as well as ${\cal H}_i$ in Eq.~\eqref{hamhp} with $i>3$.
-These terms produce contributions linear in $a^{}_{\pm n{\bf k}_0}$ and $a^\dagger_{\pm n{\bf k}_0}$ after shift \eqref{shift}, where $n\ge2$ is integer.
+These terms produce contributions linear in $a^{}_{\pm p{\bf k}_0}$ and $a^\dagger_{\pm p{\bf k}_0}$ after shift \eqref{shift}, where $p\ge2$ is integer.
 Then, further consideration differs drastically for incommensurate ${\bf k}_0$ and commensurate ${\bf k}_0={\bf g}/n$, where ${\bf g}$ is a reciprocal lattice vector, because, for instance, $a^{}_{\pm n{\bf k}_0}$ is equivalent in the latter case to $a^{}_{\bf 0}$, $a^{}_{\pm (n-1){\bf k}_0}$ is equivalent to $a^{}_{\mp {\bf k}_0}$, etc. We consider all these cases in the next section for $n=2$, 3, and 4.